Aberdeen Airport: Accidents and incidents

-Transport
+Ground transport

 Rail

 The Aberdeen–Inverness railway line and Dyce railway station are located alongside the eastern boundary of the airport.
-As of July 2020 there is no scheduled bus service between the station and the main passenger terminal which is located on the western side of the airfield.
 Between 2012 and 2017 a shuttle bus (No. 80 Dyce Airlink) provided transport between the station and the terminal.
 The service ceased operation due to low passenger numbers, attributed by the operator to lower activity in the North Sea oil and gas industry.

+In July 2025, service 737 was introduced operated by Stagecoach Bluebird linking the Railway Station to the Airport & Blackburn.
+The service only operates on Weekdays.

 Bus

-Aberdeen Airport is served by local and express bus services operated by First Aberdeen and Stagecoach Bluebird.
-There is a dedicated Jet 727 bus service up to every 10 minutes to the main bus and rail station in central Aberdeen.
-747 Aberdeen Airport–Peterhead links the airport with Balmedie, Ellon, and Peterhead.
+Aberdeen Airport is served by local and express bus services operated by Stagecoach Bluebird.
+There is a dedicated Jet 727 bus service up to every 15 minutes to the main bus and rail station in central Aberdeen.
+747 Aberdeen Airport–Peterhead formerly linked the airport with Balmedie, Ellon, and Peterhead.

-On 5 August 2019, the new X27 bus service was introduced which connects Aberdeen City Centre, Dyce railway station, TECA (P&J Live) and the heliports which are around a 5-minute walk to the main terminal.